rusefi/rusefi_documentation/HOWTO/HOWTO-Get-Running.md

 Once connected you should test the wires.
 Especially the power wires like coil wires and injector wires.
 A poor connection with a slight resistance like .1 ohms can cause an electrical fire, which I'm sure you do not want.
 Once everything is connected measure both the voltage drop and current from the ECU connector, or where ever is applicably appropriate.
 Using your voltage and current readings, calculate the ohms, if it's above about .1 ohms fix the issue.
 Take note that .1 ohms at 1A is about .1watt that that connection will have to dissipate.
 If you have a 12 cyl, and 12 .1 ohm connections, the connector will have to dissipate 1.2 watts.

-HOWTO start you engine with rusEfi for the first time
+HOWTO start you engine with rusEFI for the first time

 ### test outputs

-Both rusEfi console and TS allows you to test if rusEfi properly controls things like injectors (you would hear the clicks), cooling fan (you would hear it - if needed), fuel pump (you would usually hear it - if needed), ignition coil (that's challenging if you have a distributor)
+Both rusEFI console and TS allows you to test if rusEFI properly controls things like injectors (you would hear the clicks), cooling fan (you would hear it - if needed), fuel pump (you would usually hear it - if needed), ignition coil (that's challenging if you have a distributor)

 ## get tachometer showing correct cranking rpm